Can you please leave your shoes at the door?

 If you are making the trip, I would highly recommend to a spray that is specifically for foot odor.

-You can skip the soaking part that is required in the home remedies and have your feet odor free in as little as a minute.
+You can skip the soaking part that is required in the home remedies and has your feet odor-free in as little as a minute.

 Seriously it’s that quick: